 Granite Countertop Paint Kits

-Giani Granite‘ is one of the most popular granite counter kits.
+Giani Granite‘ is one of the most popular granite counter kits, and you’ve seen a few examples of results using these kits above.
+They seem simple to use and like most people are satisfied with the results.
 You can find their products at their site or at ‘Amazon‘.

 Another popular kit is “Rust-oleum Countertop Transformations “.
 This is the one that has the realistic chips to add over the base coat.

 We hope you have tons of great ideas on how to DIY faux granite countertops!
-We think you will also enjoy our post on DIY Budget Kitchen Makeovers.
+If you’re still looking for more options, consider a DIY butcher block kitchen island.
 Also, check out Kitchen Drawer Organizing and DIY Countertop Projects at our sister site, OhMeOhMy!
 And you might be interested in our DIY Landscape Steps and Stairs over at TGG!

 This post may contain affiliate links.
 Please read our disclosure for more info.